 Example: “Did you say the same thing to that blonde girl behind the bar?”

-In this example, we get a response that avoids answering the statement.
+In this example of how to write dialogue, we get a response that avoids answering the statement.
 She could quite easily turn around and say “Thank you,” but that’s boring.
 Instead, we’re wondering about this man and what he’s about, and a bit more about the woman too, namely that she’s observant.

-One of the most important things to know when it comes to looking at how to write dialogue is the impact it has on pacing.
+One of the most important things to know when it comes to looking at dialogue is the impact it has on pacing.

 Dialogue has a knack for increasing the pace of the story.
 Readers can find themselves tearing through pages laden with dialogue.
 As if with all tools of the craft, it pays to know how best to use it.
 Literary agent Noah Lukeman said a writer must learn how to use restraint when it comes to dialogue, “to sustain suspense and let a scene unfold slowly.”